Close Combat Clasp: Eligibility

-The Gold Close Combat Clasp was often regarded in higher esteem than the Knight's Cross of the Iron Cross by the German infantry, and Hitler reserved the right to bestow this class personally.
+The Gold Close Combat Clasp was often regarded in higher esteem than the Knight's Cross of the Iron Cross by the German infantry, and Adolf Hitler reserved the right to bestow this class personally.
 Of the roughly 18–20 million soldiers of the German Wehrmacht and Waffen-SS, 36,400 received the Bronze Class, 9,500 the Silver Class and 631 the Gold Class.

 Design and wear

 The clasp was worn above the upper left uniform pocket, above any medal ribbon bar.
 Only one badge, the highest level received, was worn.
 It was die-cast and made of either tombac or later zinc.
 The design of all three classes was the same, with a centerpiece consisting of the eagle and swastika national emblem surmounting a crossed bayonet and hand grenade with, each side, a spray of oakleaves, interspersed with a sunburst ray effect.
-The clasp was slightly curved and measured 9.7cm by 2.6cm.
+The clasp was slightly curved and measured 9.7 cm by 2.6 cm.

 Nazi-era awards were initially banned by the post-war Federal Republic of Germany.
-In 1957 many World War II military decorations, including the Close Combat Clasp, were re-authorised for wear by qualifying veterans.
-As displays of the swastika were banned, the clasp was re-designed to remove the eagle and swastika symbol, with members of the Bundeswehr wearing the badge on the ribbon bar, represented by a small replica of the award on a field grey ribbon.
+In 1957 many World War II military decorations, including the Close Combat Clasp were re-designed to remove the eagle and swastika, and then re-authorised for wear by qualifying veterans.
+Members of the Bundeswehr would wear the badge on the ribbon bar, represented by a small replica of the award on a field grey ribbon.

+Awards in gold were frequently presented by Adolf Hitler personally, or another high-ranking Nazi personage, such as Heinrich Himmler.